gunjan2617/Stylus_Snake_Game/README.md

 # Snake Game
 Creating a snake game operated with keys

 ## Structure:
 **Step 1:** Initialise the game window by declaring window parameters that is height and width.
 **Step 2:** Define functions such as for the score, for snake, for output message and for the main game loop.
-**Step 3:** Inside game loop initiate all the variables such as snake's initial position, bool for game close and game over, length of snake, x and y coordinates of food,
+**Step 3:** Inside game loop initiate all the variables such as snake's initial position, bool for game close and game over, length of snake, x and y coordinates of food.
 **Step 4:** Using loop to either continue the game or close the game according to input given.
 **Step 5:** Change the direction of the snake according to LEFT,RIGHT,UP,DOWN keys given as input.
 **Step 6:** Closing the game if touches the hurdle or the game window boundary or itself.
 **Step 7:** Increase length of the snake if it eats the food and then generate the new food at some other position.

 ## Link to the video of the project